mgedmin/py-test-runner.vim/README.rst

       command! -bang -nargs=* -complete=file Make AsyncRun -program=make @ <args>

-    so you can run commands in the background
+    so you can run commands in the background.

+**g:pyTestRunnerConfigFile** (default: "")

+    Config file to read.
+If blank, the plugin reads ~/.vim/py-test-runner.cfg.

+    It makes sense to set it if you use NeoVim and want your py-test-runner.cfg in ~/.config/nvim/ instead of the default location.

 **g:pyTestRunner** (default: "")